tylerCaineRhodes/vim-config/README.md

 ## Updating

-Provided your working copy is clean, updating is about the same as installing:
+Provided your working copy is clean, updating is simple:

     cd ~/.vim
-    git pull
-    git submodule update --init --recursive
+    ./update